 I can install a deadbolt, doorknob or latch guard on your door even if there is no hole for one.
 In fact I can install a lock on almost anything that needs securing.
-If asked I will advise you on how to improve your security, what locks to install for your needs and budget, or simply install a lock that you have already purchased.
+If asked I will advise you on how to improve your security, what locks to install for your needs and budget, or simply install a lock that you have already purchased if that lock meets legal requirements for the application.

 Total cost tax already included is:

-- $75/hour training you how to use your lock if it takes longer than ten minutes.
+- $85/hour training you how to use your lock if it takes longer than ten minutes.

 - The cost of the lock itself